 - A human rights activist and journalist seeking asylum from Kosovo, who had been waiting over one year for USCIS to decide her EAD renewal, worries she will be fired from the job that supports her and her two children.
 She told Human Rights First, “I don’t know if I’ll have this job anymore or what might happen . . .
 You cannot move on.
 You cannot make basic decisions. . .
 I don’t know what might happen if I do not get a work authorization [renewal].
 You don’t know how long it will take, if you know, if they tell you one year, you kind of manage, but you don’t know.”

 These work authorization delays and job losses had come at a time of a major labor market shortage in the United States.
 As of February 2022, there were 11.3 million job openings, and the National Association of Business Economics reported that 47 percent of businesses that responded to its Business Conditions Survey indicating a shortage of skilled workers.
 Asylum seekers work in a variety of industries across the country, including vital roles as healthcare workers, ride-share drivers, engineers, teachers, advocates for human rights, and truck drivers.

 Employers of asylum seekers should note that new receipts will not be issued for these automatic extensions, and that asylum seekers’ work authorization documents will now simply be valid for 540 days after the original renewal receipt.

 USCIS’s commitment to addressing what it had termed an “outstanding processing issue” through longer automatic extensions is a welcome and commendable action that will help thousands of asylum seekers.
-USCIS should also take steps to not only tackle the backlog of work authorization applications, but that address the underlying backlog of affirmative asylum applications that have left people seeking refuge in the United States waiting in limbo for years.
+USCIS should also take steps to not only tackle the backlog of legal services providers, but that address the underlying backlog of affirmative asylum applications that have left people seeking refuge in the United States waiting in limbo for years.